 - Gall Stone Disease

 - Liver Transplant

 - Portal Vein Thrombosis

 We provide services such as chronic wound care, stoma care, stoma siting or planning and clean intermittent catherisation (CIC) instructions.

 At your first appointment, your child will be seen by one of our paediatric surgeons who will conduct a comprehensive review of his or her surgical condition or problem.
 Thereafter, subsequent tests like blood investigations or diagnostic imaging may be arranged depending on the condition or problem.

 We also provide a 24 hour emergency surgical service.
-The Children’s Emergency department is manned by specialist Paediatricians.
-Paediatric Surgeons and the Paediatric Surgical Registrar may be contacted after hours through the Hospital switchboard (0065) 67795555.
+The Children’s Emergency department is manned by paediatricians of different specialties.
+Paediatric surgeons and the paediatric surgical registrar may be contacted after hours through the Hospital switchboard 6779 5555.

 If your child is admitted to the hospital for a planned surgery, you will be given guidelines such as specific feeding instructions prior to surgery.